 A lie places the victim in a false location.
 They are lost but they don’t know it.

 A lie steals their autonomy and volition.
-It prevents them from acting in their own interests or self defense.
+It prevents self-defense and self-preservation.

-A lie repudiates the time it seemed but only seemed, we were loved.
+A lie repudiates all the moments it seemed but only seemed, we were loved.

 A lie reveals our value to the liar: a convenience, not a treasure.